Gastric Sleeve Surgery Requirements

 Patient Requirements After Gastric Sleeve Surgery

 Most patients remain in the hospital overnight after a gastrectomy.
 In addition to standard post-operative recovery instructions, surgeons provide them with dietary requirements and guidelines.
-UCLA indicates that post-surgical dietary changes occur in stages:- Stage 1 is day 0-3 and is a clear liquid diet.

 - Stage 2 is day 4-14 and permits foods thin like milk.